ABINESH04SARMA/-LOGO-DESIGN-MOCKUP/README.md

 *MENTOR NAME*: NEELA SANTHOSH

 # ENTER DESCRIPTON OF TASK PERFORMED NOT LESS THAN 500 WORDS
-The image showcases a logo design mockup displayed on four iPhone 13 Mini screens.
+A logo design mockup displayed on four iPhone 13 Mini screens.
 Each screen represents a different logo design, with distinct typography, color schemes, and visual elements tailored to different industries.
 The fourth screen contains a simple "Thank You" message.
 The designs are visually appealing and structured in a professional way, suitable for branding various businesses

 # OUTPUT OF THE TASK